sampsyo/cs6120/content/blog/2019-10-25-efficient-path-profiling/index.md

 ## Evaluation

-To evaluate how realistic this approach can be, the authors built the PP tool and compared it with an existing path profiling tool (QPT2).
+To evaluate how realistic this approach can be, the authors built the PP tool and compared it with an existing edge profiling tool (QPT2).
 Several optimizations were applied to PP to promote a realistic comparison, such as mapping local registers through the Executable Editing Library (EEL) and implementing hash tables to handle a large number of paths.
 All experiments were run on the SPEC95 benchmark, which consists of a standard set of C and Fortran programs.